Skip to Main Content

 Variable life insurance policies

 Variable life insurance is a type of policy where the cash value is kept in a separate portfolio that gets invested in stocks, bonds, real estate and commodities.
 Because of this, your cash value amount can increase or decrease daily based on the market’s performance.
 It also provides no guarantees of either interest rate or minimum cash value.
 Variable life insurance was the first policy designed to shift the investment risk to policy owners.
-Because these policies have the greatest risk, you will have to work with a financial advisor who is licensed to sell variable life insurance, as it’s legally required for agents who sell variable insurance to be securities licensed.
+To obtain a variable policy, you will have to work with a financial advisor who is securities licensed.

 Final expense life insurance policies